 Her fiction and personal essays bring together her love of images and ongoing commitment to the issues that concern women in the 21st century.

 She is also an experienced public speaker.
-She takes museum and gallery tours for small and large groups, runs workshops and webinars, gives public lectures on art and visual culture, and teaches.
+She takes museum and gallery tours for small and large groups, runs workshops and webinars, gives public lectures on art and visual culture.

 She is available for writing commissions and public speaking engagements in the areas of and related to her work on film, art, and visual culture.
 She is also available for inspirational talks to audiences looking to learn how to enrich their everyday lives through integrating art.

 She teaches film, art and visual culture at the University of Kent, Canterbury.

 If you would like to contact Frances regarding writing commissions, art tours, speaking engagements, or just to say hello, please email: email@example.com

 Portrait photographs by Kevin Hayden